Mr-Mingels/Virtual-Emporium/README.md

 ![An image of the home screen of the Virtual Emporium application](/client/public/images/virtualEmporiumImage.png)

-The Virtual Emporium is a full-stack clothing store application, designed for simplicity, with a clean and easy to navigate user interfacce, and a seamless shopping experience.
+The Virtual Emporium is a full-stack clothing store application, designed for simplicity, with a clean and easy-to-navigate user interface, and a seamless shopping experience.

 The common functionalities are:

 - Users can create an account, log in, and log out securely
 - Users can use filter and sorting logic to help them find products and enhance their overall shopping experience
-- Users can choose between different colors and sizes when thinking about adding a product to their shopping cart
+- Users can choose between different colors and sizes when considering adding a product to their shopping cart
 - Users can add and remove items from their wishlist
 - Users can add and remove items from their shopping cart
-- Utilizing the Stripe API, users can checkout all the items in their shopping cart if they wish to do so
+- Utilizing the Stripe API, users can check out all the items in their shopping cart if they wish to do so

 ### **Built With:**